Recipe for Easy Swedish Meatballs

 • Place the lean ground beef and ground pork sausage in a large bowl.

-• Add to this the buttermilk, panko breadcrumbs (plain or seasoned), large egg, 1/2 cup diced onion, dried parsley, kosher salt, garlic powder, allspice, freshly ground nutmeg, and freshly ground black pepper.
+• Add to this the buttermilk, seasoned breadcrumbs, large egg, 1/2 cup diced onion, dried parsley, kosher salt, garlic powder, allspice, freshly ground nutmeg, and freshly ground black pepper.
 Mix together with a long-handled wooden spoon or your hands until everything is fully combined.

 • Using a large spoon or a large cookie scoop, form the mixture into meatballs that are approximately 1 1/2-inches and place on a baking sheet.